Congratulations on forty distinguished years in the music business. Also, on the release of SPIRIT WARRIOR.

 MCCOY (for Mc Coy Tyner) – I have always loved McCoy Tyner’s piano playing.
 A bass and piano vamp reminds me of McCoy.

+You composed the tune for your wife, Lina, as a Valentine’s Day gift.
 My wife had been after me for years to record it!
 I would always say no-no-no-no!
-Sometimes I would sing it at gigs to make her happy, but I don’t consider myself to be a singer.
+Sometimes I would sing it at gigs to make her happy, but I’m a singer.
 Now let’s be honest, Jack Teagarden, Billy Eckstine were all great singers the one, and only Louis Armstrong.

 ROLLER COASTER is a Blues with Bomba Holandé as the base.